samhitapn/SOLYNTA_PotatoGenomeDashboard/README.md

            ]
       For further details on how to configure this frequency, please refer to : https://cloud.google.com/scheduler/docs/configuring/cron-job-schedules.

     iii.
-Once you have made the changes, please re-run the below command:
+Once you have made the changes, please run the below command:

         python manage.py crontab add

+    iv.
+Now you can run the server again (as described in step 4) and visit the app to see changes, if any, after a scheduled run.